eyolfson/configuration-check/README.md

 A tool to setup your Arch Linux system.

+## Usage

+`configuration-check` requires one argument, a directory containing the layout.

 ## Layout

 This program looks for a `system` or `user` directory.
 The next directory